 The active ingredient in toad venom, 5-MeO-DMT, is highly illegal in most countries, including the United States (Schedule I controlled substance).

 Both US neighbors, Canada and Mexico, don’t prohibit the use of synthetic 5-MeO-DMT, and there are several online resellers for this compound operating within a legal grey area.

-In Arizona, an individual may bag up to 10 of these toads legally with a fishing license, but can be charged for being in the possession of a controlled substance if it’s deemed the animal is going to be used for recreational purposes.
-This is a bit of a grey area, because there aren’t many uses for this toad beyond its psychoactive effects.
+In Arizona, an individual may bag up to 10 of these toads legally with a fishing license but can be charged for possessing a controlled substance if it’s deemed the animal is going to be used for recreational purposes.
+This is a bit of a grey area because there aren’t many uses for this toad beyond its psychoactive effects.

 The Ethical Dilemma of Using Toad Venom

 There are a few ethical concerns with using natural toad venom.

 First of all, these animals are endangered.
 The growing interest in the psychoactive effect of these toads has led many to start collecting them from their natural environment at an alarming rate.
 The number of naturalized toads is starting to diminish despite new laws and regulations put in place to protect the animal.

 Large-scale use of the toad poses a serious risk to the survival and systemic health of these toads.